itruffat/itruffat.github.io/README.md

 No need to mess with your .bashrc or .zshrc; the aliases are temporary, easy to set up, and just as easy to tear down.

-  * [This Git Page](https://github.com/itruffat/itruffat.github.io):  Besides what you are reading right now, this repo contains a workflow to automatically fetch information from other github proyects on your personal git account and automatically populate your readme file.
-This section of the code was created using it.
-For more information on how this works, please refer to `.gitpage/README.md` .
+  * [This Git Page](https://github.com/itruffat/itruffat.github.io):  Besides what you are reading right now, this repo contains a workflow to automatically fetch information from other github proyects on your personal git account, automatically populate your readme file and mirror it to your github account README. **This very Git Page was created using it**.
+For more information on how this works, please refer to its `.gitpage/README.md` .